imazeenabulele/osTicket-Configuration/README.md

 <h2>Configuration Steps</h2>
 <p>
-I will start off by navigating through the OsTicket platform using the objectives above to show some of the major functions that are utilized.
+Let's start off by navigating through the OsTicket platform using the objectives above to show some of the major functions that are utilized.
 The first function we would look at is "Roles".
 </p>
 <p>
 1. CONFIGURE ROLES